Best Practice kubernetes Cluster with kubeadm

 –pod-network-cidr=10.244.0.0/16 attached to the kubeadm init command before.

-Now switch to the host you want to join your cluster, which you also prepared and equipped with Docker and kubeadm at the beginning of the tutorial.
+Now switch to the host you want to join to your cluster, which you also prepared and equipped with Docker and kubeadm at the beginning of the tutorial.
 In my case with the hostname kubeWorker1.

 Here you execute the complete kubeadm join command generated with init, followed by the IP address and token/hash.